luisdfp/blueimp-gallery-rotate/README.md

 ## Setup

-1. You must include [blueimp Gallery](https://github.com/blueimp/Gallery) as shown in the instructions.
+1. Include [blueimp Gallery](https://github.com/blueimp/Gallery) following the instructions in its repository.

 2. Copy the **css**, **img** and **js** files provided by this plugin and add them to your folders.